 - Geoscience Public Policy AGI/AIPG Internship

-AGI seeks outstanding geoscience students with a strong interest in federal science policy for a spring, summer, or fall internship in geoscience and public policy.
+American Geosciences Institute seeks outstanding geoscience students with a strong interest in federal science policy for a spring, summer, or fall internship in geoscience and public policy.
 Interns will gain a first-hand understanding of the legislative process and the operation of executive branch agencies.
 They will enhance their oral and written communication skills and develop web publishing skills.